 Navigating Compliance: Regulations & Hotel Cybersecurity Obligations

-The EU AI Act takes effect on February 2, 2025, signaling a shift toward stricter data privacy and transparency regulations.
+The EU AI Act, which took effect on February 2, 2025, has signaled a shift toward stricter data privacy and transparency regulations.

 Similar measures are emerging across U.S. states and other regions, creating a fragmented legal environment that hospitality businesses must navigate carefully.